Yves Erick Bile

-Yves Erick Bile (born 24 December 2004) is an Ivorian professional footballer who currently plays as a forward for Bulgarian First League club Ludogorets Razgrad.
+Yves Erick Bile (born 24 December 2004) is an Ivorian professional footballer who plays as a forward for Bulgarian First League club Ludogorets Razgrad.

 Club career

 Žilina

 Bile started playing football at Accra-based MŠK Žilina Africa F.C, an affiliate of Slovak First Football League club MŠK Žilina, and in 2023 was promoted to their European reserve side, and later that year moved to the senior side.
 Over the course of two seasons, he became one of the best players at the club.

 Ludogorets Razgrad

 In February 2025, he and Cameroonian forward James Ndjeungoue successfully pressured the club to sell them abroad by refusing to participate in training sessions.
 Bile joined Bulgarian side Ludogorets Razgrad for a reported fee of €700,000, signing a three-year contract.